-We then conduct a document analysis and use the ridge ASCM to assess how state legislatures paid for the reforms.
-First, we analyzed each legislative statute to record what changes to state finances were enacted (e.g., increasing state sales tax rates) to fund proposed increases in education spending.
-We then assessed our legislative evidence by quantitatively examining the effect of a state's SFR on the revenues and/or expenditures that were specified in legislation as being adjusted to fund increased education spending.
-The idea is simple: if a state, for example, funds increased education spending by increasing sales tax revenues, then there should be both legislative evidence that an increased sales tax rate was enacted and financial evidence that the state collected increased sales tax revenues.
-Like the analysis conducted to identify the selected analytic sample of state SFRs, we use U.S. Census Bureau finance data from 1982-2007 and the ridge ASCM to examine the effect of a state's SFR on various state revenues and expenditures.
+To address our second question (RQ2), we first search for the legislative acts that were passed around the same time as-and often because of-the documented SFRs in each of our case study states.
+Second, we analyze each legislative statute to record what changes to state finances were enacted (e.g., increasing state sales tax rates) to fund proposed increases in education spending.
+Third, we assess our legislative evidence by quantitatively examining the effect of a state's SFR on the revenues or expenditures that were specified in legislation as being adjusted to fund increased education spending.
+Similar to RQ 1, we continue using U.S. Census Bureau finance data from 1982-2007 and the ridge ASCM to examine the effect of a state's SFR on various state revenues and expenditures.
+The idea is simple: if a state, for example, funds increased education spending by increasing sales tax revenues, then there should be both legislative evidence that an increased sales tax rate was enacted and quantitative financial evidence that the state collected increased sales tax revenues.